These are links for moving within this page

 Vol.28 (March 2019)

-About the Gozu factory, which produces various products from wood.
+Gotsu Mill, which produces various products from wood

 Vol.27 (April 2018)

-Food packaging has evolved significantly with the times, and it has now become an indispensable part of our lives.
-And now, there is a demand for food packaging that contributes to building a sustainable society.
-In this issue, we will introduce the past and future of food packaging, along with the role that our paper products can play.
+Food packaging has evolved significantly with the times, and has become an indispensable part of our lives.
+Now, society is calling for sustainability and we need food packaging that can contribute to the challenge.
+In this issue, we will look at the history of food packaging, consider its future, and examine the role of the paper products that we can provide.

 Vol.26 (August 2017)